Roshaan-Ullah-Zaheer1/MyStack/README.md

 <img src="https://readme-typing-svg.herokuapp.com?lines=Data+Scientist&center=true&width=500&height=50">
 </a>

-### I'm a Python Developer, Teacher and Researcher!
+# I'm a Python Developer
-- 🔭 I’m currently working as Backend Engineer @Turingcom.
-- 🌱 I’m currently expanding my knowledge in DevOps.
+- 🌱 I’m currently expanding my knowledge in DataScience.
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach and inspire students.
-Taught over more then 500 students.
-- 🥅 2022-23 Goals: Contribute more to Open Source projects and Execute my Innovative ideas.
-- 💎 If you are a Tech boy/girl let's get connected
+- 💎 If you are a Tech Guy let's get connected

 <h2>Tech Stack</h2>